VaishnaviYRathod/VaishnaviYRathod/README.md

 - 👋 Hi, I’m @VaishnaviYRathod
-- 👀 I’m interested in Webdevelopement and app development
+- 👀 I’m interested in Web developement and app development
 - 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me - vaishnaviyrathod069@gmail.com